edufen/edufen/README.md

 I'm currently studying Systems Analysis and Development at the Pontifical Catholic University of Goiás (PUC-GO).
 Seeking opportunities to learn and grow in the field.

+At the moment, I'm participating in Avanti's data science bootcamp, and pursuing a certification in IBM's Data Analyst on Coursera!
+Currently, I'm working on expanding my portfolio, so feedback is highly appreciated

 You can connect or contact me through my social media:

 <p align="left">